WEBBIE1975/vivinotest_final/Vivino_start/readme.txt

 How to run the tests :
 ----------------------

+start up appium server from the terminal: open a teminal -> appium ( Enter )

+open a terminal in the vivino_start folder :

 In the terminal you can enter different commands to run different tests and platforms ( ios is NOT implemented in the framework, but a dummy file configuration has been created to see the structure ):